 They shared the same “office” on the plane when the plane was under attack by fighters—the waist gun positions.

-When my Dad bailed out over Nazi Germany he was seriously wounded.
-When he came to, it was Billy who was carrying him in a German Kubelwagen.
+When my Dad bailed out over Nazi Germany, he was seriously wounded.
+When he came to, Billy was carrying him in a German Kubelwagen.

 McGuire was from Massachusetts.
 After the war, he received a diploma in psychology.
 I learned that from his family sometime in the early 2000s.

-My Dad never really described himself as being close to any other member of the crew.
+My Dad never described himself as being really close to any other member of the crew.

 He did say he and Merle Eckert once went to London on R&R and hung out with some British girls.

-Top turret gunner Carl Muller was a veteran of the Pacific Theater and he replaced the original top turret gunner, who I believe was a man named Thuss.
+Top turret gunner Carl Muller was a veteran of the Pacific Theater, and he replaced the original top turret gunner, who I believe was a man named Thuss.

 As I said earlier, officers were discouraged from forming bonds with enlisted men and sergeants.